Image-Py/footmark/2019/Light Microscopy Australia 2019.md

 **Water flow speed estimation with RADAR images**

 Use ORB descriptor to extract features from every image.
-The transformation matrix are calculated from each timepoint, then the flow speed roration speed can be estimated from the consecutive time-serie images.
+The transformation matrix are calculated from each time point, then the Velocity rate and rotation speed of the flow can be estimated from the consecutive time-series images.
+We also give a implements with [pystackreg](https://pystackreg.readthedocs.io).

 ![](http://idoc.imagepy.org/ice/36.gif)